7diogo-luis/ZIRCON/README.md

 3. **Project File Format Converter** (complexity: 1) - A tool that converts ZIRCON generated project files to formats that conform to the norms of costumer organizations

 ### New workflow enabled
-The railway signaling project design and validation phases are often unorganized and inefficient.
+The signaling project/validation phases are often unorganized and inefficient.
 They are centered around several interdependent major document types (e.g. signaling diagram, interlocking program, software control tables, etc.).
 When a modification is required due to errors, under optimization or changing requirements, all documents must be manually changed and validated and even before that, the interlocking logic might need to be modified, creating tremendous lag and unnecessary resource consumption.

 In a vicious cycle, the very inefficiency of the current system breeds ground for more errors and under optimizations, which then lead to more iterations and manual modifications, then more errors, and so on.
 Railways are the most efficient form of transportation, allowing fast movement of heavy loads and large numbers of passengers, at minimal cost.
 However, inefficiencies are common, change is very slow, and the industry is very capital-intensive.
-This is in part a result of the problems with the design/validation workflows.
+This is in part a result of the problems with the project/validation workflows.
 Delayed timelines and cost slippage are unfortunately commonly found in the Railway industry.
 ZIRCON helps bring the 21st century to railway signaling projects.
 Better optimization and safety, while dramatically reducing costs.

 In a ZIRCON enabled efficient workflow model, the project/validation phase will only be centered around ZIRCON standard format files.
-Major project documents, like signaling diagrams, interlocking programs or software control tables, will be of the ZIRCON standard, meaning they can be instantly generated from each other.
+Major project documents, like Signaling Diagrams, Interlocking Programs or Software Control Tables, will be of the ZIRCON standard, meaning they can be instantly generated from each other.
 When a modification is necessary, it is quickly done via the **Layout Encoding Assistant**, and a new version of all files is generated.
 Instead of spending hundreds of hours manually reviewing logic and updating documents, iterations become practically instantaneous.
 ZIRCON itself incorporates verification, reducing the number of errors throughout the project phase.
 Hands on rapid prototyping becomes possible, greatly improving end solution optimization.

 ```mermaid
 ---